yuvalhazan/pr-etl-pipeline/README.md

 which should be saved in your environment as GITHUB_TOKEN.

 What it does:
-- Connects to a repo.
+- Connects to a repository using .env file(details below).
-  - (Should also be saved in you .env file as GITHUB_OWNER=Scytale-exercise, GITHUB_REPO=scytale-repo3 for example)
 - Pulls all merged PRs
 - For each PR, it grabs:
   1. Basic details: number, title, author, merged date